 - Explore:

 The Atlantic States Marine Fisheries Commission’s Interstate Fisheries Management Program Policy Board and Mid-Atlantic Fishery Management Council (Council) are developing an amendment to consider modifications to the recreational management program for summer flounder, scup, black sea bass, and bluefish.
-Specifically, the amendment may consider options for managing for-hire recreational fisheries separately from other recreational fishing modes (referred to as sector separation), as well as options related to recreational data collection and reporting.
+Specifically, the amendment may consider options for managing for-hire recreational fisheries separately from other recreational fishing modes (referred to as sector separation), as well as options related to for-hire permit and reporting requirements.
+Click on the topics below to learn more.

 Phase